Hypertrace and entropy gap characterizations of property (T) for $\mathrm{II}_1$ factors: Introduction

-The construction of $M\subset\CA$ in Theorem \ref{thm A} also applies to $\mathrm{II}_1$ factor with Haagerup property.
-Hence we have the following theorem of characterization of Haagerup property for $\mathrm{II}_1$ factor, which is is the noncommutative analogue of \cite[Corollary 7.6]{AIM21}: \begin{letterthm} Let $(M,\tau)$ be a separable $\mathrm{II}_1$ factor.
-The following conditions are equivalent. \begin{itemize} \item [(i)] $M$ has the Haagerup property; \item [(ii)] There exists an inclusion $M\subset\CA$ such that $L^2(\CA)$ is $M$-mixing and has $M$-almost central unit vectors; \item [(iii)] There exists an inclusion $M\subset\CA$ such that $L^2(\CA)$ is $M$-mixing and there exists a $(M,\tau)$-hypertrace on $\CA$; \item [(iv)] There exists an inclusion $M\subset\CA$ such that $L^2(\CA)$ is $M$-mixing and $M\subset \CA$ admits vanishing Furstenberg entropy. \end{itemize} \end{letterthm} \begin{Conventions} In this paper, we only consider separable von Neumann algebras and separable Hilbert bimodules.
-By a inclusion $M\subset\CA$, we mean a normal embedding between separable von Neumann algebras $M$ and $\CA$.
+The construction of $M\subset\CA$ in Theorem \ref{thm A} also applies to $\mathrm{II}_1$ factors with Haagerup property.
+Hence we have the following theorem of characterization of Haagerup property for $\mathrm{II}_1$ factors, which is is the noncommutative analogue of \cite[Corollary 7.6]{AIM21}: \begin{letterthm} Let $(M,\tau)$ be a separable $\mathrm{II}_1$ factor.
+The following conditions are equivalent. \begin{itemize} \item [(i)] $M$ has the Haagerup property; \item [(ii)] There exists an inclusion $M\subset\CA$ such that $L^2(\CA)$ is $M$-mixing and has $M$-almost central unit vectors; \item [(iii)] There exists an inclusion $M\subset\CA$ such that $L^2(\CA)$ is $M$-mixing and there exists a $(M,\tau)$-hypertrace on $\CA$; \item [(iv)] There exists an inclusion $M\subset\CA$ such that $L^2(\CA)$ is $M$-mixing and $M\subset \CA$ admits almost vanishing Furstenberg entropy. \end{itemize} \end{letterthm}

+{\bf Conventions.} In this paper, we only consider separable von Neumann algebras and separable Hilbert bimodules.
+When $\CA$ is a von Neumann algebra, by an inclusion $M\subset\CA$, we mean $M$ can be embedding into $\CA$ as a von Neumann subalgebra (rather than just C$^*$-subalgebra).
 For any $\sigma$-finite von Neumann algebra $N$, we denote by $(N,L^2(N),J_N, L^2(N)_+)$ the standard form (see \cite{Ha75}) of $N$.
-Without special instructions, any inner product is linear in the first slot and anti-linear in the second one. \end{Conventions}
+Without special instructions, any inner product is linear in the first slot and anti-linear in the second one.